cardmagic/classifier/README.md

 ### Native C Extension

-The gem includes a native C extension for fast LSI operations.
-It compiles automatically during gem installation.
-No external dependencies are required.
+The gem includes a zero-dependency native C extension for fast LSI operations (5-50x faster than pure Ruby).
+It compiles automatically during installation.

 To verify the native extension is active: